-WebLogo is a web based application designed to make the generation of sequence logos easy and painless.
-WebLogo has featured in over 2000 scientific publications.
+WebLogo is a web-based application designed to make the generation of sequence logos easy and painless.
+WebLogo has been featured in over 10000 scientific publications.

-A sequence logo is a graphical representation of an amino acid or nucleic acid multiple sequence alignment developed by Tom Schneider and Mike Stephens.
+A sequence logo is a graphical representation of an amino acid or nucleic acid multiple sequence alignment.
 Each logo consists of stacks of symbols, one stack for each position in the sequence.
 The overall height of the stack indicates the sequence conservation at that position, while the height of symbols within the stack indicates the relative frequency of each amino or nucleic acid at that position.
 In general, a sequence logo provides a richer and more precise description of, for example, a binding site, than would a consensus sequence.

 Schneider TD, Stephens RM.
 1990.
 Sequence Logos: A New Way to Display Consensus Sequences.
 Nucleic Acids Res.
 18:6097-6100